sjoerdvandommelen/id5415/collections/_id5415/2-2-assignment.md

 ## Task 2.1: Create a Python Script

-We write Python code into files with '.py' extension.
-Let's create a new file 'light.py' in the src folder.
+We write Python code into files with `.py` extension.
+Let's create a new file `light.py` in the src directory.

 TODO screenshot right click on src, create new file

-Paste the following lines in the test.py
+Paste the following lines in the file light.py

 ```python
 # This function 'print' the message 'The light is on!' in the Terminal